 Koemyean comes from Kor Koh village in Battambang Province.
-He is 27, and teaches graphic design in our Visual and Applied Arts School (VAAS).
+He is 27, he’s a fashion designer, and he teaches graphic design in our Visual and Applied Arts School (VAAS).

 Not so long ago, he was a student in that very same school: « I enrolled in VAAS in 2013.
 I thought what they offered corresponded with my aspirations and personality!
 I remember my first class of « expression » taught by one of the founders of Phare, Lokru Bandaul.
 He asked us to create an artwork showing what we are feeling… I did this abstract and very colorful painting and thought this school would help me develop my creativity as a fashion designer. »